 Perhaps my most memorable pig caricature didn’t come from TV though.
 It came on a summer visit to Atlanta, GA.
 My eldest cousin and an auntie had one of their many legendary dust ups while a bunch of us stepped out.
 When we returned to the house there was a picture of a cartoon pig in a colorful plaid shirt covering up a hole in the dry wall.
 Whatever the conflict was, my cousin unleashed her frustrations there.
 Ahhhhh family.

-Pork In The Movies
+Pork In the Movies

 “My God.
 You killed a fucking pig!”
 In one of my favorite movies of all time, the original Predator movie starring Arnold Schwarzenegger as Dutch Schafer, a pig became the topic of discussion.
 Late at night while trying to trap the alien predator hunting them down, a wild boar sprung one of the traps created by Dutch’s gradually shrinking elite special missions team.
 “Poncho” played by Richard Chavez observes that “Mack” played by Bill Duke has bludgeoned and killed the wild boar, instead of the alien he has become obsessed with.